grafana/writers-toolkit/docs/sources/writing-guide/markdown-guide/index.md

 # Markdown style guide

-This Markdown style guide helps keep contributions consistent across all Grafana Labs documentation.
-Refer to the guide and update it as needed when a subject matter expert (SME) answers a question about Markdown style, or a decision is made about how to apply Markdown.
+This Markdown guide helps keep contributions consistent across all Grafana Labs documentation.
+Refer to the guide and update it as needed when a subject matter expert (SME) answers a question about Markdown syntax, or a decision is made about how to apply Markdown.

 **Write in sentence case** throughout all technical documentation, be it long-form text or microcopy within a UI: